OpenST/ost-wallet-sdk-react-native/README.md

                   workflow )
 ```

 ### revokeDevice
-This method will unauthorize the current device.
+To unauthorize the current device.

 ```javascript
 /**